scordio/jimfs-junit-jupiter/README.md

 * `UNIX`: for a UNIX-like file system
 * `WINDOWS`: for a Windows-like file system

-For example, the following defines a Windows-like temporary directory regardless of the platform the test is running on:
+For example, the following defines a Windows-like temporary directory, regardless of the platform on which the test is
+running:

 ```java
 @Test